Skip to main content

 Can a cracked tooth heal on its own?

 Unlike bone, tooth enamel and dentine do not have the ability to regenerate or repair themselves once damaged.
 A crack in a tooth will not heal naturally, and in some cases, it may gradually extend further into the tooth structure over time.
-This is one of the reasons why early dental assessment can be valuable.
+This is one of the reasons why early dental assessment can be valuable — identifying and managing a crack at an earlier stage may help preserve more of the natural tooth.
+Treatment options will vary depending on the extent of the crack and should always be discussed with your dentist following a clinical examination.

 Is cracked tooth syndrome treatment painful?

-Most treatments are carried out under local anaesthetic, which numbs the area and helps ensure the procedure is as comfortable as possible.
+Most treatments for cracked tooth syndrome are carried out under local anaesthetic, which numbs the area and helps ensure the procedure is as comfortable as possible.
 Patients may experience some mild sensitivity or discomfort in the days following treatment, but this typically subsides relatively quickly.
+Your dentist will explain what to expect before, during, and after any recommended procedure, and will discuss pain management options with you.
+If you have concerns about dental discomfort or anxiety, it is always worth raising these with your dental team so they can accommodate your needs.

 Should I see an emergency dentist for a cracked tooth?

 If you are experiencing severe or persistent pain, noticeable swelling, or if a piece of tooth has broken away, it may be appropriate to seek urgent dental care.
-A cracked tooth that causes only mild, intermittent symptoms may not require emergency treatment, but it is still advisable to arrange a dental appointment in a timely manner.
+A cracked tooth that causes only mild, intermittent symptoms may not require emergency treatment, but it is still advisable to arrange a dental appointment in a timely manner to have the tooth assessed.
+Delaying assessment can sometimes allow a crack to progress, potentially making treatment more complex.
+If you are unsure whether your situation requires emergency attention, contacting your dental practice for guidance is a sensible first step.

 ED